Ciwa Griffiths: Work

 Griffith's life's work included the field of hearing and learning to hear and speak.
 She was a pioneer of hearing tests, hearing training and hearing education.
 She was one of the first people to realize that regardless of the degree of deafness it was possible to hear with a hearing aid and its use in young children allowed them to grow up as part of the hearing world.

-While the use of hearing aids on babies was revolutionary at the time, universal neonatal hearing screening has become routine in some countries today.
-Back then, Griffiths did everything possible to get the state to pass a law that made hearing screening at birth mandatory.
-And she also made sure that the law was followed.
+While the use of hearing aids on babies, universal neonatal hearing screening, has become routine in some countries today.
+Back then, Griffiths pushed to get the state to pass a law that made hearing screening at birth mandatory.
+She also ensured that the law was followed.

 She did not focus on individual speech sounds, but developed speed, rhythm and speech.
-She knew that if a deaf child could learn to hear with the help of hearing aids during the maturation period of speech development up to about 3.5 years, he would then learn speech naturally.
+She knew that if a deaf child could learn to hear with the help of hearing aids during the maturation period of speech development of up to 3.5 years, the child would then learn speech naturally.
 She made the experience that early hearing screening, informed, committed and assertive parents, the immediate use of improved hearing aids with strong and adaptable amplification, allowed deaf or hard of hearing children to become part of the hearing world.

 In the 1950s, when providing deaf infants with bilateral hearing aids, Griffiths discovered that the hearing aids could be discontinued after a few months because the infants had now developed normal hearing ability.
 There were exceptions that still needed to be fitted with hearing aids because of neural defects (rubella, meningitis, heredity).
-Their clinical study of 21 deaf infants from 1969 to 1973 showed that 67% of the infants who participated in the study and were fitted with hearing aids by the age of 8 months developed normal hearing, while this was not the case in any of the infants who received hearing aids only after 8 months.
+Their clinical study of 21 deaf infants from 1969 to 1973 showed that 67% of the infants who participated in the study and were fitted with hearing aids by the age of 8 months developed normal hearing, while this was not the case in any of the infants who received hearing aids after 8 months.